Bachelor of Arts in Visual and Performing Arts

 Degrees Offered

-Bachelor of Arts: History*, Latin American studies*, literature*, philosophy, visual and performing arts*
+Bachelor of Arts: Animation and games, arts, technology, and emerging communication, history, Latin American studies, literature*, philosophy, visual and performing arts

-Master of Arts: Art history, history, history of ideas, humanities, Latin American studies, literature, visual and performing arts
+Master of Arts: Art history, arts, technology, and emerging communication, history, humanities, Latin American studies, literature, philosophy, visual and performing arts

-Doctor of Philosophy History of ideas, humanities, literature, visual and performing arts
+Doctor of Philosophy: arts, technology, and emerging communication, history, humanities, literature, visual and performing arts

 Minors Offered